Ginger Beef, Mushroom & Kale Stir-Fry

 - 1 lb. thinly sliced flank steak or sirloin, cut diagonally across the grain into thin strips

 - 2 garlic cloves, minced

 - 2 tablespoons olive oil

 - 8 ounces baby portobello or button mushrooms, halved

 - 2 green onions, thinly sliced

 Add all marinade ingredients to a bowl and whisk to combine.
 Pour marinade into a large bowl or ziplock bag, then add in the steak and gently toss to combine.
 Cover/seal and refrigerate for at least 15 minutes.

-Add mushrooms, kale, and reserved marinade to saute pan, and stir to combine.
-Cook for 3-4 minutes, until the kale is wilted, the sauce has thickened, and the mushrooms have cooked, stirring regularly so that sauce does not burn.
+Add remaining tablespoon of oil to the pan.
+Then add in the mushrooms, kale, and reserved marinade, and stir to combine.
+Cook for 3-4 minutes, until the kale is wilted, the sauce has thickened and come to a boil, and the mushrooms have cooked, stirring regularly so that sauce does not burn.
 Add in the steak, and toss to combine.

 Serve immediately over rice or quinoa, garnished with chopped green onions.